 You can set up multiple Conversion Types from the same location by following the steps listed below.

-- Next, click on the Admin tab in the left-hand navigation.
+- Click on the Settings in the top-right.

-- Then, select the Revenue & Tracking tab at the top of the page.
+- Then, select the Revenue & Tracking from the drop-down menu.

-- Next you'll click on the Conversion Types sub-tab.
+- Next you'll click on the Conversion Types.

 - From here, you can use the Create button ('+' plus sign icon) to add a new conversion type.